libprima/prima/README_py_unix.txt

 python3 -m unittest pdfo.testpdfo

 1.2.
-Manual installation (only if 1.1. has not been executing)
+Manual installation (only if 1.1. has not been executed)

 Alternatively, you can download the source files at https://www.pdfo.net .